payloadcms/payload/examples/redirects/next-pages/README.md

 2. `cd` into this directory and run `yarn` or `npm install`
 3. `cp .env.example .env` to copy the example environment variables
 4. `yarn dev` or `npm run dev` to start the server
-5. `open http://localhost:3000` to see the result
+5. `open http://localhost:3001` to see the result

 Once running you will find a couple seeded pages on your local environment with some basic instructions.
-You can also start editing the pages by modifying the documents within your CMS.
-See the [Redirects Example CMS](https://github.com/payloadcms/payload/tree/main/examples/redirects/cms) for full details.
+You can also start editing the pages by modifying the documents within Payload.
+See the [Redirects Example](https://github.com/payloadcms/payload/tree/main/examples/redirects/payload) for full details.

 ## Learn More

-To learn more about PayloadCMS and Next.js, take a look at the following resources:
+To learn more about Payload and Next.js, take a look at the following resources:

 - [Payload Documentation](https://payloadcms.com/docs) - learn about Payload features and API.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.